Background: #fff

 InkJerkers

-As of December 2022, //New into the Dream// is an upcoming novel that takes place right before the first story.
+//New into the Dream// is a novel-length story that takes place right before [[Riders|Riders of the Dream]].
 It introduces a couple of new characters and locations, and marks major changes in the [[setting]].
+It also reveals ClaudeLeChat's backstory through a series of flashbacks.

 NosyCat is a username ClaudeLeChat has been using as of late, based on the title of his Tumblr main.